koute/bytehound/docs/src/configuration.md

 *Default: `0`*

-When set to `1` the profiled process will start an embedded server which can be used to stream the profiling data through TCP using `memory-profiler-cli gather` and `memory-profiler-gather`.
+When set to `1` the profiled process will start an embedded server which can be used to stream the profiling data through TCP using `bytehound gather` and `bytehound-gather`.

 This server will only be started when profiling is first enabled.